nikoladimitroff/SusiParser/README.md

 * If the student has dropped, both his year and his group will be set to 0.
 * If a course has yet to be taken, its grade will be set to 0.
 * There's a log file that logs some information about logging in and out and requesting information at [http://susi.apphb.com/log.html](http://susi.apphb.com/log.html)
 * There are a number of different errors that may arise when using the service.
-Check out [error section](README.md#Errors)
+Check out [error section](README.md#errors)
 * The service returns the structures [StudentInfo](http://github.com/NikolaDimitroff/SusiParser/blob/master/SusiParser/StudentInfo.cs)/[CourseInfo](http://github.com/NikolaDimitroff/SusiParser/blob/master/SusiParser/CourseInfo.cs) serialized as JSON/XML.
-Check out [example response section](README.md#Examples) for more information.
+Check out [example response section](README.md#examples) for more information.

 ## Errors
 ### /api/login
+Post request errors:
-* 400 (Bad Request) - if your credentials are invalid
+* 400 (Bad Request) - your credentials are invalid
-* 502 (Bad Gateway) - if the service fails to reach SUSI
+* 502 (Bad Gateway) - the service failed to reach SUSI
 * 503 (Service Unavailable) - reserved.
 Should never be returned, but is there to distinguish a random Internal Server Error (500) (which IIS returns by default on exception) from a business logic error
+Delete request errors:
+* 404 (Not Found) - key has expired / doesn't exist.

 ### /api/student
-* 401 (Unauthorized) - if the key you provided in the request doesn't exist.
+* 401 (Unauthorized) - key has expired / doesn't exist.

 NOTE: Whenever the number of keys exceed 100 000, the last 10 000 are disposed.
 Due to that, there's a small chance that your key may be invalidated.
-If everyone disposes their keys (send a `DELETE` request) after they are done using them, no such thing will happen.
+If everyone disposes their keys (sends a `DELETE` request, see [How does it work](README.md#how-does-it-work) section) after they are done using them, no such thing will happen.
-* 502 (Bad Gateway) - if the service fails to reach SUSI
+* 502 (Bad Gateway) - the service failed to reach SUSI

 ### /api/courses
 * 401 & 502 - as above
-* 400 (Bad Request) - if the coursesType parameter is missing or is not in the interval [0, 2]
+* 400 (Bad Request) - the coursesType parameter is missing or is not in the interval [0, 2]

 ## Examples
 Here's a .NET Console app [here](http://github.com/NikolaDimitroff/SusiParser/blob/master/SusiParser.Console/ConsoleApp.cs) for you to play with that demonstrates working with the service.

 And here are a few sample requests/responses:
 ### /api/login
-Request
+POST - Request

 	POST /api/login HTTP/1.1
 	Host: susi.apphb.com